dharwood/Achievebot/README.md

 Achievebot is still very young.
 Currently, it can connecs to the server, join and leave channels, answer to private messages, and grant, add, and display information on achievements.
 Giving Achievebot the command 'help' will display information about using the commands and about the bot itself.

-Please note that **there is no access control**.
-This means that when the bot is running, anyone can tell it to join or leave any channel, add or grant any achievement, flood a channel with help or achievement info, or quit IRC altogether.
+Please note that **there is very little access control**.
+This means that when the bot is running, anyone can tell it to add or grant any achievement, or flood a channel with help or achievement info.
 Please make sure that this is OK before you start running the bot, and don't be surprised if ops kick the bot (or you) for being a problem.
+Make sure that you also add your nick and the nicks of others you trust to the admins list in the configuration file.

 ## Future Plans

 * Some kind of access control for users
-* More options to control usage (e.g., change nickname without having to modify code, channels to join on startup, etc.)
 * Code cleanup (it's a bit of a mess at the moment)
 * Probably plenty more that I didn't think of while I was typing this (suggestions and pull requests always welcome)